zhanglp520/docgeni/docs/en-us/guides/basic/lib-nav.md

 ```

 # Component category
 For the component library, the category which displayed as a menu is needed to distinguish components if there are many components.
-Common page documents are classified by folders, but it is not a good choice for component libraries to distinguish by folders. `Docgeni` provides a custom way to configure categories, you should configure the id of the category by setting the `FrontMatter` named `category` in the corresponding component document.
+Common page documents are classified by folders, but it is not a good choice for component libraries to distinguish by folders. `docgenifix` provides a custom way to configure categories, you should configure the id of the category by setting the `FrontMatter` named `category` in the corresponding component document.

 ```json
 ...